Mike Ranta and his dog Spitzii have wrapped up their canoe trip from Fort McMurray to Yellowknife.

 By the time they made it to Fort Chipewyan, Ranta had posted to Facebook that they’d run into two bears, which he said were scared off by Spitzii.

 “Right away his first instinct is to start barking and he lets that bear know that we’re there.”

 Ranta and Spitzii were joined by their friend and retired Ontario judge, Stephen O’Neill, who parted ways at Fort Resolution, NWT.

 Overall, Ranta called the support he received “cool” saying they were treated to cold water and ice cream along the way.

 He said he wouldn’t be surprised if they did the same trip again, saying everyone he met along the way had an impact.

 “Fort McMurray was the best and it just got better as we went.”

 This isn’t the first time Ranta has done a trip of this length.
 He’s paddled from Vancouver to Cape Breton Island, giving him the world record for the longest solo canoe trip.

-He said he really wanted to cover the third coast of Canada and the current of the rivers here work in their favour.
+He said he really wants to cover the third coast of Canada.

 Their trips include Rocky Mountain House to Montreal, Vancouver to Nova Scotia and Fort McMurray to The Pas among many others.